 COUNTERPARTY RISK.
 Many of the markets in which the Fund effects its transactions are "over the counter" or "inter-dealer" markets.
 The participants in these markets are typically not subject to credit evaluation and regulatory oversight as are members of "exchange based" markets.
 These risks may differ materially from those associated with transactions effected on an exchange, which generally are backed by clearing organization guarantees, daily marking to market and settlement, and segregation and minimum capital requirements applicable to intermediaries.
 Transactions entered into directly between two counterparties generally do not benefit from such protections.
 This exposes the Fund to the risk that a counterparty will not settle a transaction in accordance with its terms and conditions because of a dispute over the terms of the contract (whether or not bona fide) or because of a credit or liquidity problem, thus causing the Fund to suffer a loss.
-Such counterparty risk is accentuated in the case of contracts with longer maturities where events may intervene to prevent settlement, or where the Fund has concentrated its transactions with a single or small group of counterparty.
+Such counterparty risk is accentuated in the case of contracts with longer maturities where events may intervene to prevent settlement, or where the Fund has concentrated its transactions with a single or small group of counterparties.
+The Fund is not restricted from dealing with any particular counterparty or from concentrating its investments with one counterparty.
 The ability of the Fund to transact business with any one or number of counterparties, the lack of any independent evaluation of such counterparties' financial capabilities and the absence of a regulated market to facilitate settlement may increase the potential for losses by the Fund.